sumbach/modern-cljs/doc/tutorial-14.md

 ```

 Now visit any version of the Shopping Calculator
-(i.e. `shopping-dbg.html`, `shopping-pre.html` or `shopping.html`) to
+(i.e., `shopping-dbg.html`, `shopping-pre.html` or `shopping.html`) to
-see all of them still working equally, even if the Enlive template has
+see all of them still working equally, even though the Enlive template has
 been defined starting from the `shopping.html` file.
 This is because
-the different script tags in each version of the page are read only
+the different `<script>` tags in each version of the page are read only
 when the JavaScript engine is active.

 As a very last step, if everything is working as expected, I suggest you